 Like anything else about a rick of wood, it depends on your region and vendor.
 For a rick or face cord of oak, you can expect to pay between $150 and $250.

-With all of those factors involved, it is more likely you’ll get a wide range than a more specific price.
-Still, you can budget somewhere toward the higher end of the scale to play it safe and ensure that you get the amount of wood that you need without being stunned by the price.
+Therefore, it’s always best to budget somewhere toward the higher end of the scale to play it safe and ensure that you get the amount of wood that you need without being stunned by the price.

+To save on delivery fees, some opt to pick up the wood themselves.
+While this may be ideal, not everyone has a truck for loading their own firewood.
 So, if you plan to get it delivered, make sure that you count on a delivery fee of around $1 to $2 for every loaded mile.

-There are plenty of suppliers that do provide a free wood delivery, but just make sure that you anticipate this cost when you are budgeting and researching the different vendors out there.
-You’d rather plan ahead and not have to pay the fee than not plan for the fee and be blindsided by the additional cost.
+There are plenty of suppliers that do provide free wood delivery, but just make sure that you anticipate this cost when you are budgeting and researching the different vendors out there.

 Some suppliers may also charge a stacking fee.
 This can run in the $20 to $30 range, but there are plenty of vendors that will do it for free.
-If you have no interest in stacking the wood yourself, check with the vendor first.

 Storing Your Firewood